Expand All | Collapse All

 Dr. Abraham is Professor of Medicine at the University of Massachusetts Medical School, Associate Chief of Medicine at Saint Vincent Hospital, Worcester, Massachusetts and Adjunct Professor at the Massachusetts College of Pharmacy and Health Sciences (MCPHS).
 He is board certified in Internal Medicine and Infectious Disease.

 Currently, Dr. Abraham is a member of the American Board of Internal Medicine Infectious Disease Board.
 He serves as a member of the Board of Regents and Immediate past-Chair of the Board of Governors of the American College of Physicians (ACP) and also serves on several of its committees.
 He also is a member of the Board of Registration (licensing) in Medicine, Massachusetts.
 Prior to this, he has served as a Trustee of the Massachusetts Medical Society, as President of the Worcester District Medical Society, as the Chief Medical Officer of the Central Massachusetts Independent Physician Association and Chair of the Board of Directors of the Health Foundation of Central Massachusetts.

-He has received several awards including the Alpha Omega Alpha Volunteer Faculty Award and the Outstanding Primary Care Educator Award of the University of Massachusetts Medical School; the Leadership Award of the MA chapter of the ACP; and the Phi Lambda Sigma honorary Membership, MCPHS, Worcester, Massachusetts, among others.
+He has received several awards including the Alpha Omega Alpha Volunteer Faculty Award and the Outstanding Primary Care Educator Award of the University of Massachusetts Medical School; the Leadership Award of the Massachusetts chapter of the ACP; and the Phi Lambda Sigma honorary Membership, MCPHS, Worcester, Massachusetts, among others.

 His research interests include hepatitis C and B disease, travel medicine and infection control, as well as medication safety and systems improvement.
 He has authored several publications, abstracts and book chapters, and presented at national and international meetings.